 It is within these nurturing and stimulating environments, our highly qualified educators implement the Choklits curriculum; an educational framework which is led by the interest of the child to build knowledge and critical thinking.
 This high quality educational program encompasses literacy, numeracy, science, art, music, and language and is under-pinned by a focus on social and emotional development.
 This contemporary approach to learning sets the platform for successful transition to school and successful life-long learning.

 Choklits follows the Victorian Early Years Learning Framework (VEYLF) and Early Years Learning Framework (EYLF), please click here for further Choklits specific information.

 Choklits is most often described as “homely”.
-We have a humongous backyard and believe in large amounts of outdoor play.
+We have a humongous backyards and believe in large amounts of outdoor play.
 When you visit Choklits you’ll hear constant laughter, children singing, playing and busy at work.
 Over lunch, you’ll smell the home cooking and hear young voices cooperating and planning, discussing and sharing.

 Music and movement are an integral part of each room’s program on a daily basis.
 The benefits of being involved in music is to help children familiarise themselves with instruments, different forms of music, dance and songs as well as group participation and interaction.
 Movement develops gross motor skills, coordination and cognitive skills.
 Additionally, we offer a complimentary weekly music incursion run by specialist music teachers.